razorheadfx/aether_primitives/README.md

     - linear interpolation
     - even downsampling
 - FFT
-    - perform fast fourier transforms (forward/backward) with different scaling factors
+    - perform fast fourier transforms (forward/backward) on slices/vecs of cf32 with different scaling factors
+- File: Operations for handling files of samples/other data
+    - binary file writing and reading for arbitrary structs
+    - csv file writing and reading for arbitrary structs
 - Benches: benchmarks for most operations in aether using the criterion.rs framework
     - downsampling, interpolation, fft,